Faster Stochastic Algorithms for Minimax Optimization under Polyak--{\L}ojasiewicz Conditions: Proof of Section

-Above, the first inequality is due to the PL condition of $F_k(x,y)$ and $H_k(y)$; the second inequality follows from $H_k(y)$ is $12L$-smooth and $F_k(x,y)$ is $3L$-smooth; the third one directly follows from the Young's inequality; the fourth inequality uses Lemma \ref{lem: prox-argmax} and the fact that $F_k(x,y)$ is $L$-PL in $x$ and $3L$-smooth.
+Above, the first inequality uses the $L$-smoothness of $F_k(x,y)$ and holds for any saddle point $(\tilde x_{k+1}, \tilde y_{k+1})$ of $F_k$; the second inequality follows from Young's inequality; the third inequality holds because $G_k(x)$ is $L$-strongly convex.